Yamaguti/po-panic/README.md

 #Po's Panic Simulator
 This is a game created for a Game Jam hosted at Tapps Headquarters.
-Our purpose with this game is to spread awarness of how hard, wonderful, and funny is to manage a team in game development.
+Our purpose with this game is to spread awarness of how hard, wonderful, and funny it is to manage a team in game development.
 We hope you enjoy this game.

 # The Team